 Do Ethics Matter in International Business Diplomacy?
 A Look at Australia and the AUKUS Alliance

-Parth Patel (Australian Institute of Business, Australia) and Arijit De (University of Manchester, UK)
+Parth Patel (Lecturer, Australian Institute of Business, Australia) and Arijit De (University of Manchester, UK)

 Why do so many countries get international business (IB) diplomacy ethically wrong?
 Before we can answer this question, let us briefly understand what is international business diplomacy.
 According to Saner et al. (2000, p.85), it involves influencing economic and social actors to create and seize new business opportunities; working with rule-making international bodies whose decisions affect international business; forestalling potential conflicts with stakeholders and minimising political risks; and using multiple international forums and media channels to safeguard corporate image and reputation.
 IB diplomacy is extremely important for countries due to the need for effectively managing disagreements and interpersonal conflicts because failing to do so would have serious consequences for that country, not only in its ability to enter trade agreements and form cooperative economic partnerships but also manage its reputation and global image in a multi-polar world.